ajithvcoder/emlo4-session-17-ajithvcoder/README.md

-**Wait paitently see all deletion is successfull in aws cloud formation stack page and then close the system because some times the deletion gets failed so at backend something would be running and it may cost you high** **If you triggering a spot instance manually with `peresistent` type ensure that both the spot request is cancelled manually and the AWS instance is terminated finally**
+**Wait paitently see all deletion is successfull in aws cloud formation stack page and then close the system because some times the deletion gets failed so at backend something would be running and it may cost you high**

+**If you are triggering a spot instance manually with `peresistent` type ensure that both the spot request is cancelled manually and the AWS instance is terminated finally**